Factual/s3-journal/README.md

 This library allows an ordered stream of entries to be uploaded to Amazon's S3 datastore.
 It is implemented using Factual's [durable-queue](https://github.com/factual/durable-queue) library, which means that entries will survive process death, and that memory usage will not be affected by stalls in the uploading process.
 Despite this, on a `c1.xlarge` AWS instance it can easily journal more than 10k entries/sec, comprising more than 10mb/sec in their compressed serialized form.

+However, this is not a distributed or replicated store, and in the case of node failure may lose data.
+The amount of data lost will typically be less than 5mb (the minimum upload size allowed by the S3 service), but this library should not be used in any application which cannot tolerate this sort of data loss.
+The ideal use case is high-throughput logging, especially where external infrastructure is unavailable or impractical.

 ### usage

 ```clj